-anxiety-depressionBut for some people, these feelings linger even after the stressor is gone.
+For some people, these feelings linger even after the stressor is gone.
 They may experience these feelings daily or nearly daily – seemingly for no good reason – making it hard to function normally.
-These people may have an anxiety disorder, depression or both.
-Therapy can be helpful.
+This may indicate that you have an anxiety disorder, depression or both.

 Depression and anxiety are different.
-Each disorder has its own causes and its own symptoms.
-However, it is not uncommon for someone with anxiety to also have a depression or vice versa.
-Nearly half of all people diagnosed with depression also have a diagnosed anxiety disorder, too.
-But the good news: both disorders are highly treatable with depression and anxiety therapy.
+Each disorder has its own causes and symptoms.
+However, it is not uncommon for someone with anxiety to also have depression or vice versa.
+Nearly half of all people diagnosed with depression also have an anxiety disorder.
+The good news: both disorders are highly treatable with depression and anxiety therapy.

 Anxiety

-An anxiety disorder goes beyond simple worry.
+Anxiety disorders go beyond simple worry.
 For people with an anxiety disorder, worry and fear are constant and overwhelming, even immobilizing.
-There are a number of types of anxiety disorders including panic disorder, social anxiety disorder, specific phobias, and generalized anxiety disorder.
-And symptoms vary depending on the type of anxiety disorder, but common symptoms include:
+There are many types of anxiety disorders including panic disorder, social anxiety disorder, specific phobias, and generalized anxiety disorder.
+Symptoms vary depending on the type of anxiety disorder, but common symptoms include:

 While the exact cause of anxiety disorders is unknown, anxiety is not the result of personal weakness, a character flaw, or poor upbringing.
-Rather, research shows anxiety disorders result from a combination of factors.
+Research shows that anxiety disorders result from a combination of factors.
 These can include changes in the brain and environmental stress.

 Depression